 On April 11, 2012, the Yucaipa Funds purchased, for aggregate cash consideration of \$49.9 million, 5,241,680 shares of the Bank's Class A common stock (after giving effect to our 20-for-1 stock split).
 As of December 31, 2022, the Yucaipa Funds owned 1.95% of the Bank's outstanding common stock.
 In connection with the purchase, the Bank entered into, and following the Reorganization, we assumed, the registration rights agreement with the Yucaipa Funds and the other investors that are parties to that agreement, which we collectively refer to herein as the PE Investors.
 Under the terms of the registration rights agreement, the PE Investors can demand registration of their shares (a "Demand Registration") under certain circumstances, although we do not have to effect any Demand Registration: (i) unless the anticipated aggregate offering price, net any underwriting discounts or commission, is at least \$10 million; (ii) within 90 days after the effective date of a previous Demand Registration or a previous registration under which the demanding PE Investor had piggyback rights; or (iii) if we have previously received a Demand Registration from another PE Investor, or we have filed a registration statement pursuant to another section of the registration rights agreement, and in either case, the effectiveness of the applicable registration statement is still pending and being diligently pursued.
 Further, we may postpone any Demand Registration for up to 120 days if the board determines such postponement is necessary to avoid premature disclosure of a material matter required to be disclosed in the prospectus associated with the registration statement.
-The PE Investors also have piggyback registration rights under the registration rights agreement when either the Company's common stock subject to the registration rights agreement is sold.
+The PE Investors also have piggyback registration rights under the registration rights agreement when either the Company or any other PE Investor initiates a registered offering.
+The Company's obligations under the registration rights agreement will terminate when all of the Company's common stock subject to the registration rights agreement is sold.